erich666/chex_latex/README.md

 # chex_latex
 LaTeX file checking tool.

-This Perl script reads your .tex files and looks for potential problems, such as doubled words ("the the") and a lot of other problems.
+This Perl script reads your .tex files and looks for potential problems, such as doubled words ("the the") and many other bugs.
 Put it in your directory of .tex files and run it to look for common mistakes.
+You can also use it on raw text files, just use the -r option to disable LaTeX-specific warnings.

-As an example, here is a snippet of a .tex file; look it over for problems yourself:
+As an example, here is a snippet of a .tex file; first, look it over yourself:

 	\section{Algorithms that Use Hardware}
 	Here we'll discuss the very many algorithms that can be implemented on the GPU.
 For more information, Castelli